Bail vs. Bond: What’s the Difference?

 Looking for a Professional Bail Bondsman in CT?

-If you are looking for a licensed, insured, experienced, passionate bail bondsman in Hartford to represent you, contact Connecticut Bail Bonds.
+If you are looking for a licensed, insured, experienced, passionate bail bondsman in Hartford or a bonding service in New Haven to represent you, contact Connecticut Bail Bonds.
 All of our bail bondsmen and women are fully licensed and insured.
 In addition, customer service is a priority for us.
 You will receive service no matter what time or day you call us.
 In addition, we offer some of the lowest prices in the business.
 You won’t deal with any hidden or additional fees when you hire us!
 Contact us at 860-420-2245